Breast Cancer Rates Rising Among Japanese Women

 “In general, 1 out of 8 women in the U.S. will be diagnosed with breast cancer in their lifetime.
-In Japan, that is 1 out of every 38, but it was even less a decade ago,” says Kazuki Takabe, MD, Clinical Chief of Breast Surgery at Roswell Park Cancer Institute.
+In Japan, that is 1 out of every 38, but it was even less a decade ago,” says Kazuki Takabe, MD, Clinical Chief of Breast Surgery at Roswell Park Comprehensive Cancer Center.

 Traditionally, American women have a higher intake of saturated fats and drink more alcohol compared to Japanese women, whose diets are largely soy-based.
 Japanese women also walk more and have children later in life.
 While these and other lifestyle factors have contributed to the stark difference in breast cancer rates between the two countries, the rate of breast cancer has been going up in Japan and is being attributed to the rise of Western influence on the Japanese culture.